 Three soldiers who fought in this summer’s war in the Gaza Strip have committed suicide over the last month.

-- Breaking the silence on the suicide of a U.S.-Israeli soldier
+- Breaking the Silence on a Soldier's Suicide

 In addition, a reservist called up for service in the north during the war to replace regular troops who were sent to Gaza committed suicide during his reserve duty, shortly after arriving at his base about two months ago.